paulinavelasquez/cdu/README.md

 ## Overview

 This repository provides the **Clustering in Diversity and Uncertainty (CDU)** approach for optimizing active learning in object detection, focusing on pavement defects like potholes, cracks, and patches.
-By leveraging YOLOv9 as the backbone, CDU selectively labels only the most informative images, significantly reducing data annotation costs while ensuring high model accuracy.
+By leveraging YOLOv9 as the backbone, CDU selectively labels only the most informative images, significantly reducing data annotation costs while ensuring high model pecision.

 ---